-A Triumph custom bike designed and transformed by Tamarit Motorcycles.
+A custom motorcycle with Triumph Bonneville T100 engine, designed and transformed by Tamarit Motorcycles.

 Among every Tamarit Motorcycle project up to date, it’s obvious that will be clients who would embrace a motorcycle more than the other, an style more than other since at the end of the day one man’s hell is another man’s heaven.
 But considering all the list of the Tamarit creations, apart from the tastes of ecah individual, there are projects that clearly stand out because its set and style being completely different from what has been done so far.
 A clear example of this select group of outstanding bikes is RUBY.